Undoubtedly, this is an age of information explosion. It is said that by 2020, there would be 44 zettabytes of data in the entire digital universe.

-Many people would write their own spiders using python or other languages to scrape data on websites.
-Libraries such as BeautifulSoup4, request or Tweepy have been widely used.
+Many people would write their own spiders using Python or other languages to scrape data on websites.
+Libraries such as BeautifulSoup4, request, or Tweepy have been widely used.
 But for those who don’t have a high-level programming skill or don’t understand web structure so well, programming seems to be the biggest obstacle to their projects.
 In this case, another option is to use some 0-coding-needed web scraping tools such as Octoparse.

-Usually human would process texts in our brains by reading them line by line to understand and conclude them.
+Usually humans would process texts in our brains by reading them line by line to understand and conclude them.
 While in text mining, the computer would automatically get rid of some useless information and quantify the useful texts by transforming them into numbers.

 1) Linguistic Processing of Texts

-For text mining project, the computer couldn’t understand the semantics of the words so it could only recognize words based on the structure.
+For the text mining project, the computer couldn’t understand the semantics of the words so it could only recognize words based on the structure.
 Therefore, the whole passage of texts would be divided into specific text units such as a sentence or, more frequently, a word.
-Tokenization, Lemmazation or Stemming are the most common ways to separate the whole text.
+Tokenization, Lemmazation, or Stemming are the most common ways to separate the whole text.

 2) Mathematical Processing of Texts

-After separating the texts and remove all stopwords, we could start to do some mathematical processing, which is to quantify the texts by transforming them into numbers based on different parameters.
+After separating the texts and removing all stopwords, we could start to do some mathematical processing, which is to quantify the texts by transforming them into numbers based on different parameters.
 The most common parameter is word frequency (Countvectorizer).
 Simply calculating how many times each word appears.
 There are some other parameters such as TF-IDF and Word2vector.

-After we process all the data, we could start our text mining projects.
+After we process all the data, we could start our text-mining projects.
 Here are some of the most common examples of text mining:

 Word cloud: Build a word cloud based on word frequency.
 All the words would appear within a cloud.
 The high-frequency words would appear larger than low-frequency words.
 We would conduct a word cloud analysis later. (e.g text visualization)

 Sentimental analysis: Sentimental analysis is a process that could help us identify the sentiment from opinions based on the words.
-A python library called TextBlob could help us analyze them and generate a positive or negative sentiment strength score. (e.g. product or brand monitoring)
+A Python library called TextBlob could help us analyze them and generate a positive or negative sentiment strength score. (e.g. product or brand monitoring)

 Topic modeling: Topic modeling could help us identify the topic of a piece of text.
 Latent Dirichlet Allocation (LDA) is an example of topic modeling which could classify text in a document to a particular topic.
 It builds a topic per document model and words per topic model, modeled as Dirichlet distributions. (e.g. tagging for reviews/news/articles)

 Here we will show you how to do a simple word cloud analysis.
 We will scrape the tweets about “#fashion” and build a word cloud to see what are the high-frequency vocabularies.
-Let’s figure what people are talking about fashion on Twitter!
+Let’s figure out what people are talking about fashion on Twitter!

 First, we should input the link into Octoparse.

 On Twitter, we need to keep scrolling down the pages to load more information.
-Therefore in Octoparse, we usually deal with this infinitive scroll by setting a scroll time (here we set 50 times ) to load tweets about #fashion.
+Therefore in Octoparse, we usually deal with this infinitive scroll by setting a scroll time (here we set it 50 times ) to load tweets about #fashion.

 Next, we try to loop through all the tweets and extract them.